-A CPAP machine consists of a mask that fits to your nose/mouth and is held to your face with straps.
-A tube then connects the mask to the machine’s motor, the motor being used to blow air through the tube and into the mask, allowing you to breathe easier.
-It’s function – opening up airways – is a godsend for those with sleep apnea.
-It can also correct snoring.
+A CPAP machine includes a mask that fits your nose and mouth held to your face with straps.
+The tube connects your mask to the main machine that controls the pressure of the air delivered into the mask, allowing you to breathe easier.
+Its function – opening up airways – is essential for those with sleep apnea.
+It can also help reduce or eliminate snoring.

 A good CPAP machine is typically quiet in addition to being small and lightweight.
-Some even have built in heated humidifiers!
-There are many types of CPAP machines, so ask your doctor about your options to find the one most suited to your needs.
+Some even have built-in heated humidifiers!
+There are many types of CPAP machines, so ask your doctor or respiratory therapist about your options to find the one most suited to your needs.

-So, here’s some tips for how to get a good sleep with a CPAP:
+So, here are a few tips for how to get a good night’s sleep with CPAP:

-Our second tip seems obvious, but is often a problem: Making sure it fits.
-You should be able to find a middle spot between the mask being a tight fit and a loose fit.
-Too tight, and the straps will put too much pressure on your cheeks.
-Too loose, and you won’t get the proper airway treatment.
+The most important tip seems obvious but is often a problem: Making sure the mask fits.
+Our staff will help you find a middle spot between the mask fitting too tightly or too loose.
+Too tight, and the straps will put too much pressure on your cheeks, making it uncomfortable.
+Too loose, and the mask may leak, meaning you won’t get the proper airway treatment.
 When you find the perfect medium, you’ll be able to wear the mask without the straps hurting or air leaking out.
-Also, make sure it’s not sitting too high on your face, either.